Volleyball Hitting Percentage Calculator

 Identifying Struggles

 If your result is negative (below zero), you are making more errors than kills.
-You need to focus on shot selection and avoiding unforced errors immediately.
+It may be helpful to focus on shot selection and avoiding unforced errors immediately.

 Important